 Above all, understand your physical and mental limitations during this difficult time so that you can engage in meaningful conversations with friends and colleagues who can offer emotional guidance along the way.

-Working during chemo
+working during chemo

-A reasonable arrangement could include a reduced schedule or modified duties.
+A reasonable arrangement could include a reduced work schedule or modified duties.
 Employers must remember that even small concessions given during this time can help reduce stress and make sure you feel supported through a trying experience.

-Understanding the FMLA
+Understanding The FMLA

-Whether you are an employer or an employee, knowing your rights and responsibilities with the Family Medical Leave Act (FMLA) is essential.
+Whether you are an employer or an employee, knowing your workplace rights and responsibilities with the Family Medical Leave Act (FMLA) is essential.
 This is especially true for those who are about to start chemotherapy.

-Can you work while on chemo
+can you work while on chemo

 If you feel your employer needs to honor these rights, it is important to reach out for help and support from other resources.
 It’s also important to record any communication or behaviors that make you feel uncomfortable in the workplace.

 Knowing your legal rights is essential if you are employed and dealing with a cancer diagnosis.
-Awareness of the protections available to you is key in helping protect yourself from job discrimination or loss of wages due to illness.
+Awareness of the protections available to you is important in helping protect yourself from job discrimination or loss of wages due to illness.

 At the same time, it’s important to remember that many employers have policies around reasonable leave and accommodation for employees dealing with illness.
 It’s worth asking about what is available from the human resources department so that you can make an informed decision on how to proceed in your particular situation.